caseyho/wordle-solver/README.md

 Information on various algorithms to Mastermind algorithms can be found here: https://en.wikipedia.org/wiki/Mastermind_(board_game)#Algorithms_and_strategies

 For the purposes of this solver, meta-gaming (comparing against publicly posted results from other players) is ignored.

+## Code

+Code for the solver will be posted at a later time